universalvishwa/ansible-molecule-testing/README.md

     - Use the `verify.yml` to define actions as Ansible tasks that can be use to validate the playbooks executed.
         - e.g. Required services running, application service traffic, configuration values set etc.
     - The default _**verifier**_ used by Molecule is _ansible_ (define tests as Ansible tasks).
 Molecule also support other verifiers _**Testinfra**_ to run unit testing on Ansible playbooks.
+6. Running linters on Ansible playbooks with Molecule
+    - Molecule allows running one or more linters as a part of the Ansible playbook testing through a script block.
+    - This allows to run Linting as part of CI pipeline.
+    - Add the following block to run linters and fail if not up to requirements,
+        ```yaml
+        ...
+        lint: |
+            set -e
+            yamllint .
+            ansible-lint
+        ...
+        ```
+    - Rule overrides for `.yamllint` and `.ansible-lint` can be included in the root path of the role.

 #### Follow up:
 - [Ansible lint for Github Actions](https://ansible-lint.readthedocs.io/en/latest/usage.html#ci-cd)